|

 If the date for Easter Sunday comes a day before Passover, Easter is moved to the next Sunday.

-Leap years do not affect where Easter is placed on the calendar, he says.
+Leap years do not affect where Easter is placed on the calendar.

 Nettles says that in 325 A.D., the Council of Nicea decreed when Easter would be for most of the western Christian world.